puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 ### Control Expressions

-The control expression of a case statement may be any fragment of Puppet code that resolves to a normal value.
+The control expression of a case statement may be any fragment of Puppet code that resolves to a normal value or type.
 This includes:

 * [Variables][]
 * [Expressions][]